* COVID-19 UPDATE: All DS services are available. However, all services have been modified for student, staff, and faculty safety.

 - For more information about what types of documentation are accepted, please see General Documentation Guidelines.

 Once complete, please submit your documents to the appropriate Disability Services staff member based on your academic program:

 - Disability Exam Proctoring

 To Schedule an exam, please follow the instructions below.

-- Fill out the student section on the Disability exam Contract and submit it to your professor.
+- Fill out the student section on the Disability Services Test Contract and submit it to your professor.

 - Your professor will fill out the faculty section and submit both the contract and exam to the DS office.